Don Cherry: Political views

-On November 19, 2019, Cherry released his first installment of Grapevine, this time as a podcast.
+In 2020, Cherry supported Donald Trump in the 2020 United States presidential election.

 Accolades

 On November 14, 2005, Cherry was granted honorary membership of the Police Association of Ontario.
 Once an aspiring police officer, Cherry has been a longtime supporter of the police services.
 In his own words, "This is the best thing I've ever had."
-In June 2007, Cherry was made a Dominion Command Honorary Life Member of the Royal Canadian Legion in recognition of "his longstanding and unswerving support of...
+In June 2007, Cherry was made a Dominion Command Honorary Life Member of the Royal Canadian Legion in recognition of "his longstanding and unswerving support of ...
 Canadians in uniform".
 In February 2008, Cherry was awarded the Canadian Forces Medallion for Distinguished Service for 'unwavering support to men and women of the Canadian Forces, honouring fallen soldiers on his CBC broadcast during Coach's Corner, a segment of Hockey Night in Canada'.

 In 2004, Cherry ranked at number 7 on the CBC's miniseries The Greatest Canadian.
 Cherry remarked that he was "a good Canadian", but not the greatest Canadian, and that he was personally rooting for fellow Kingston resident, John A. Macdonald.

 In 2016, Cherry, along with his Coach's Corner co-host Ron MacLean, received a star on Canada's Walk of Fame.